swc-project/jest/README.md

 | 16           | 'es2021'             |
 | 17           | 'es2022'             |

-You can customize this by setting an explicit version in your config:
+You can customize this by setting an explicit version in `jest.config.js`:

 ```js
 module.exports = {